Explorations & Thoughts

 MCP Tool Disambiguation: Fixing Agentic Tool-Call Misfires

 LLM agents often fail when faced with overlapping tool descriptions or similar function names across MCP servers.
-I built a middleware layer that intercepts these calls, using a custom hybrid similarity score—rather than standard cosine similarity—to rank tool intent.
+I built a middleware layer that intercepts these calls, using a custom hybrid similarity score — rather than standard cosine similarity alone — to rank tool intent.
 By identifying conflicts and returning structured hints for self-correction, this system eliminates execution loops and significantly improves reliability in complex, multi-tool agentic workflows.

 Oct 2025

-Flik is a new multimodal interaction that lets you point or draw on any app to trigger AI actions instantly.
-Starting with native Linear and Jira integrations, Flik allows you to highlight a bug or insight and capture it directly into your workspace.
+Flik is a new system-wide multimodal interaction that lets you point or draw on any app to trigger AI actions instantly.
+Starting with native Linear and Jira integrations, Flik allows you to highlight a bug or insight and use that as a visual prompt to AI.
 It bridges the gap between humans and apps, enabling seamless, in-place AI interactions without ever leaving your current window.

 Oct 2025